ITReema/100DaysOfCode/Day3/README.md

 A variable is a literal assigned to an identifier, so you can reference and use it later in the program.

 ## Declaration Types:
-* Var
+* var
 * let
 * const

 ### var syntax:
 ```
-var x; // Declaration and initialization
+var x; // declaration and initialization
-x = "Hello World"; // Assignment
+x = "Hello World"; // assignment

-// Or all in one
+// or all in one
 var y = "Hello World";
 ```

 ### let syntax:
 ```
-let x; // Declaration and initialization
+let x; // declaration and initialization
-x = "Hello World"; // Assignment
+x = "Hello World"; // assignment

-// Or all in one
+// or all in one
 let y = "Hello World";
 ```